saimukeshch/DentalManagementSystem/README.md

-# Dental Management System
+# Bright Smile Dental Systems

-Welcome to the Dental Management System!
+Welcome to the Bright Smile Dental Systems!
 This Django-based web application is designed manage clinics, doctors, patients, and appointments.

 ## Getting Started